3M Earplug Lawsuit FAQ

 News of the defective 3M earplugs broke In July 2018 after the company agreed to pay the US Department of Justice a settlement of $9.1 million, acknowledging that it knowingly sold defective earplugs to the US military.
 This settlement was part of a False Claims Act against 3M.
 The company did not admit any wrongdoing as part of the settlement.

-According to the US Department of Defense, the most common symptoms of combat-related hearing problems include the following:
+According to the US Department of Defense, the most common symptoms of combat-related hearing impairment problems include the following:

 - A buzzing or ringing in the ears (tinnitus)